kritij19/100-days-of-code/README.md

 22. **Stock Trading News Alert project** - Sends you a text message with 3 latest headlines and percentage change in price in case there is a significant change in stock price within the last two days *(Day 36)*
 23. **Habit Tracker**- Tracks a habit and creates a graph using pixela API.
 User has to input calorie intake daily. *(Day 37)*
 24. **Workout Tracker**- User inputs their daily workout in text format.
 Stats for each activity (duration, calories) stored in a google sheet.
 Uses Nutritionix API and Sheety API. *(Day 38)*
+25. **Cheap Flight Finder**- Get's members to sign up.
+Sends mail to members if price of any of the locations fall below the lowest price.
+Uses Sheety API and TEQUILA search and location API *(Day 39 + 40)*